pedm/Dynare-Likelihood-Penalty/README.md

 But unfortunately I receive a warning from dynare when I estimate the mode of the posterior.
 See below.
 However, this warning occurs even without my modifications to dsge_likelihood().
 I think this is an issue with estimation using Smets_Wouters_2007.mod.

-POSTERIOR KERNEL OPTIMIZATION PROBLEM!
+Posterior Kernel Optimization Problem.

  (minus) the hessian matrix at the "mode" is not positive definite!
 => posterior variance of the estimated parameters are not positive.
 You should try to change the initial values of the parameters using the estimated_params_init block, or use another optimization routine.

 [Warning: The results below are most likely wrong!]

 As a result, I think we should do more tests to check that the new code is working.

 Questions:

-1. What estimation should I try?
+What estimation should I try?

 I noticed that the original Smets_Wouters_2007.mod did not actually estimate anything.
 It had the following configuration: